 Before You Start This recipe requires refrigeration overnight.
 Lightly flour a clean work area (for turning your dough), oil the bottom and inside of large bowl with olive oil and set aside

 Lets Make It!
 In a large bowl, combine 3 cups of flour, sugar substitute, yeast and salt.
-In a saucepan, combine 2 cups of milk and the water, heat over medium low heat to 120°-130° Do Not boil.
+In a saucepan, combine 2 cups of almond milk and the water, heat over medium low heat to 120°-130° Do Not boil.
 Add to the dry ingredients and using electric mixer beat on medium speed for about 2 minutes.
 Mix in just enough of the remaining flour to form soft dough.
 Turn the dough onto the floured surface; knead using your hands and knuckles until smooth and elastic, (about 6-8 minutes).
 Place in olive oil prepared bowl, turning once with olive oil coated on top.
 Cover with tea towel or plastic wrap and let rise in a warm place until doubled (about 1-1/2 hours.)
+I put mine on a warm stove or on top of the dryer.

-While the dough is rising in a small bowl beat butter, on medium speed until softened but still cold.
-Spread half of the butter into a 10-in. x 9-in. rectangle on a piece of waxed paper.
+While the dough is rising in a small bowl beat margarine, on medium speed until softened but still cold.
+Spread half of the margarine into a 10-in. x 9-in. rectangle on a piece of waxed paper.
 Cover with waxed paper and refrigerate.
-Repeat with remaining butter.
+Repeat with remaining margarine.

 Punch dough down gently (you are not boxing).
 Turn onto a lightly floured surface; divide dough into two pieces.
 Roll one piece into a 15-in. x 10-in. rectangle.
-Remove top sheet from butter; invert over two-thirds of dough.
+Remove top sheet from margarine; invert over two-thirds of dough.
 Remove other sheet.
-Fold unbuttered dough over butter.
+Fold dough over margarine.
 Fold other side over top.
 Roll out into a 15-in. x 10-in. rectangle.
 Fold into thirds.
 Repeat rolling and folding twice.
 Wrap in plastic wrap; refrigerate overnight.
-Repeat with remaining dough and butter.
+Repeat with remaining dough and margarine.

 On a floured surface, roll one piece into a 25-in. x 5-in. rectangle.
 Cut into 5-in. square pieces.
 Cut each square diagonally in half, forming two triangles.
 Roll up triangles from the wide end and place pointed side down 2 in. apart on sprayed baking sheets.
 Curve ends down to form crescent shape.
 Repeat with remaining dough.
 Cover and let rise until doubled, about 40 minutes.